 Once appointed prefects are subject to regular review and must ensure that they maintain our highest expectations in order to retain their prefect status.

-This form should be completed and returned to Miss Dickinson by Thursday 20th December 2018.
+This form should be completed and returned to Mrs Brown or Mr Lord by Thursday 19th December 2019.
 You may put an additional sheet along with this if you feel that there is more you would like to add but please do not feel that you have to.

-Mr Wilson and Miss Dickinson will then go through the applications very carefully and use this information alongside their knowledge of our students as well as conversations with form tutors, teachers and other colleagues to determine a short list of candidates.
+Mr Wilson, Mrs Brown and Mr Lord will then go through the applications very carefully and use this information alongside their knowledge of our students as well as conversations with form tutors, teachers and other colleagues to determine a short list of candidates.
 This shortlist will then be presented to the Pastoral team and Curriculum leaders before going to the School Leadership Team for discussion and final selection.
 Emphasis is placed not only on the contributions that students have made to date but also on their skill set and potential to effectively perform the diverse and demanding role of a Prefect.

 Students and parents will be notified of the outcome of the application process around February half-term.